rails/rails/guides/source/active_record_querying.md

 <strong>Solution to N <plus> 1 queries problem</strong>

 Active Record lets you specify in advance all the associations that are going to be loaded.
-This is possible by specifying the +includes+ method of the +Model.find+ call.
-With +includes+, Active Record ensures that all of the specified associations are loaded using the minimum possible number of queries.
+This is possible by specifying the `includes` method of the `Model.find` call.
+With `includes`, Active Record ensures that all of the specified associations are loaded using the minimum possible number of queries.

-Revisiting the above case, we could rewrite +Client.limit(10)+ to use eager load addresses:
+Revisiting the above case, we could rewrite `Client.limit(10)` to use eager load addresses:

 ```ruby
 clients = Client.includes(:address).limit(10)